yuvrajsingh1607/verda-assignment/README.md

 `.yaml` manifests (and any helper scripts) it references by name.
 Start with the `.md` file in any folder — it explains the installation commands and how the service is exposed or used.

-Cluster was build using `K8-installation/` first, then the others in the following order were built:
+If you're rebuilding this cluster from scratch, read `K8-installation/` first, then the others in roughly the order they were built:
 Rancher → ArgoCD → Harbor → monitoring → cilium → Kwok → Kueue →
 Nvidia_workload_scheduling → Backup_Velero. `Security` is meant to be
 read last, since it references findings from every other folder.